 Create new web service objects that contain other end-points.
 By assigning different web service objects to conversion formats in the main conversion configuration, server affinity can be achieved: certain document formats will be converted on dedicated conversion servers.

-The Default Web Services object and other instances of the FSCOWS@1.1001:HttpConnectors object class contain connection information for remote web services.
-Any number of end-points can be specified in such objects.
+The Default Web Services object and other instances of the FSCOWS@1.1001:HttpConnectors represent abstract endpoints for remote web services.

 Specifies the URL of the remote conversion service.
 The syntax is http://<webserver>/<vdir>.